tmehta12/LIFE748-Git-workshop/3_Create_code.md

 Make sure you save the file into your workspace directory, calling it `random-reads.py`.

-For example, you could do:
+For example, you could do the following in terminal:
 > `nano random-reads.py`

 > copy and paste the contents below into the file

 > then `Control + O` and `ENTER` to write out

 > then `Control + X` to exit

 ~~~python